DieracDelta/DAWN/README.md

 # What is this?

-NDA (nix debug adapter) is a implementation of the DAP adapter for the nix debugger.
+DAWN (Debug Adapter with Nix) is an implementation of the DAP adapter for the nix debugger.

 # Configuration

-Configuration for neovim:
+Configuration for Neovim:

 ```lua
 -- configure the dap adapter